TREND-UK Co-Chair and Nurse Consultant – Diabetes, Medicus Health Partners, Enfield

 Consultant Nurse – Diabetes at University Hospitals of Leicester NHS Trust and Associate Professor for the University of Leicester

-Working for many years with Diabetes UK, June served as Vice Chair of the Council of Healthcare Professionals for 8 years and chaired the 2006 Annual Professional Conference Organising Committee.
+June served as Vice Chair of the Diabetes UK Council of Healthcare Professionals and chaired the 2006 Annual Professional Conference Organising Committee.
 She had the honour of presenting the Janet Kinson Lecture at the Diabetes UK Annual Professional Conference in 2010.

 Specialist Practitioner Practice Nurse, South Kirkby West Yorkshire